-Arthroscopy is a minimally-invasive procedure used to diagnose and treat of conditions affecting joints.
-The healthcare provider can directly view the internal structures of a joint using an instrument called an arthroscope.
-An arthroscope is a small, tube shaped instrument that is used to look inside a joint.
+Arthroscopy is a minimally invasive procedure.
+This means it uses only small incisions.
+It's used to diagnose and treat conditions that affect joints.
+The surgeon can directly view the inside areas of a joint using a tool called an arthroscope.
+This is a small, tube-shaped tool that's used to look inside a joint.

 Orthopedic surgeons use arthroscopy to diagnose and treat joint problems.
-It consists of a system of lenses, a small video camera, and a light for viewing.
-The camera is connected to a monitoring system that allows the healthcare provider to view a joint through a very small incision.
-The arthroscope is often used along with other tools that are inserted through another incision.
+The scope has a system of lenses, a small video camera, and a light for viewing.
+The camera is connected to a video screen.
+This lets the surgeon see a joint through a very small incision.
+The arthroscope is often used along with other tools that are put through another incision.

-The joint most often examined using arthroscopy is the knee.
-However, arthroscopy can be used in other joints.
-These include the following:
+Arthroscopy is most often used on the knee.
+But arthroscopy can be used in other joints.
+These include:

 Why might I need arthroscopy?